kbhomes/kbhomes.github.com/_posts/2011-08-09-mtpz-handshake-part-2-validate-handshake-response.markdown

 The 832-byte block
 ------------------

 Contrary to the previous block of data, this block is encrypted using AES.
-The last time we encountered AES was during [initialization and](http://kbhomes.github.com/2011/04/26/mtpz-initialization-part-1.html), fortunately, not much has changed.
+The last time we encountered AES was during [initialization](http://kbhomes.github.com/2011/04/26/mtpz-initialization-part-1.html), and fortunately, not much has changed.
 This time, instead of using the 16 bytes `B1 CE 71 1C 1E 1B 46 87 84 A0 84 90 D5 96 22 16` as our key, we use 16-byte hash
 block that we calculated earlier.
 The key is still expanded as it was during initialization.

 This large block of data is decrypted by taking it as 16-byte chunks and decrypting those.
 The decryption process is the same AES decryption process used during initialization,